alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-livestock-poultry.markdown

 Worcester
 WR5 2NP

-Once APHA has received your application, a Veterinarian will inspect your premises before you join the scheme.
+Once APHA has received your application, a veterinarian will inspect your premises before you join the scheme.

 $CTA